burzum/activitystreams-php/README.md

 A **Stream** can be created with **auto_subscribe** attribute, which marks it as **subscribed** by all **Objects**. **Objects** are still able to **unsubscribe** these **Streams**.

+## Refactoring Todo:

+* Add Phinx migrations
+* Refactor the classes and folders to work with PSR2
+* Adding phpunit
+* Write tests for the server
+* Refactor the SQL calls into repository classes

 ## Example

 ### Creating a new Client